 Occasionally the AACDP hears about a sudden emergency situation involving a person or family within our community.
-Here are some of the crises we were able to respond to by broadcasting the news through emails asking for support, newsletters and crowdsourcing.
+Here are some of the crises we were able to respond to by broadcasting a plea for support through emails, newsletters and crowdsourcing.

-Holliness Moomba and her family the site of the new home
+Holliness Moomba and her family at the site of the new home

 The village of Jack Mwanapapa celebrates their solar water system

-In 2018 Sydney Mwamba, the general manager of the AACDP in Zambia, told me that his native village of Jack Mwanapapa was in the second year of a serious drought and that the Nansazu river, their source of water for centuries, had completely dried up.
-Theirs was an agricultural village, with abundant vegetable fields and fruit orchards, but everything was dried up and there was nothing to eat or sell.
+Theirs was an agricultural village, with abundant vegetable fields and fruit orchards, but everything was parched and there was nothing to sell, and worse, nothing to eat.
 It was a crisis.
-So we mounted a GoFundMe campaign and in time found some very generous donors who bought a solar watering system that is being used all over Africa because, due to climate change, water is becoming scarce for so many.
+The AACDP mounted a GoFundMe campaign and found some very generous donors to finance a solar watering system.
+Systems like this are now being widely used in Africa by those lucky enough to afford them; because of climate change, water is becoming scarce for so many.

 Many of our projects fall under the heading "Emergency Relief" (see Pandemic Food Drive and Aid for Dependents).
 Our aim is that our long range projects, such as the Communal Farm, enhance the community's resources, resiliency and future well-being, so that future emergencies may be less devastating.